 Our goal at Cat Care of Vinings is to combine the best practices in veterinary medicine in a low stress environment focused on the unique needs of cats.
 Longer appointments for kitten vaccines and education with preventative care and wellness is our focus.
 Thorough mature and geriatric feline biannual exams focus on your cat’s life stage and risk of contracting both communicable and age-related illness.
 We believe the answers are in the small details and details require time and commitment with our veterinary team.
 Listening, Guiding, and Compassion Above All Else.

-Feline-specific veterinary excellence is our goal—we welcome all for a comprehensive veterinary care experience in our fear-free, feline-only AAHA-accredited facility.
+Feline-specific veterinary excellence is our goal— we welcome all to experience comprehensive care from our Fear Free Certified Professionals in our AAHA accredited facility.
 Let us know how we can help.

 Before We Meet…

 Grumpy or anxious cats traveling to see us may benefit from a sedative before our visit to minimize stress.
 Call ahead, especially if this is your first visit or this has been a concern with past travel, veterinary visits, grooming or other veterinary care services.
 We will make the best recommendations and ensure a smooth transition into our care.
 We want your visit to be as pleasant and successful as possible for both of you.